 Many retirees look to tax comparisons to help determine what they view as a retirement friendly state.
-Up until last year South Carolina would undoubtedly win that comparison – it had lower taxes in almost every category.
+Until a few years ago South Carolina would undoubtedly have won that comparison – it had lower taxes in almost every category.
 However, beginning in 2014 comparing taxes between the two states is much harder, and the bottom line difference is probably not that great.
-According to the Tax Foundation, SC had the 42nd highest tax burden in the nation in 2012, whereas NC’s was 20th.
-However due to the dramatic changes in NC’s tax structure in 2014, those rankings will probably get closer.
+According to the Tax Foundation, SC had the 40th highest tax burden in the nation in 2019, whereas NC’s was 32nd.

 To make a few observations, we would start by saying that the individual characteristics of your tax situation have so many ramifications that you should have someone prepare a hypothetical tax statement for you to get the real picture.
 But here are some things to consider:

-– SC has a much higher marginal tax rate, although it also has higher exemptions
+- SC has a much higher marginal tax rate, with slightly higher exemptions

 - Neither state taxes Social Security

-– The sales tax in NC is 1.25% lower than in SC, but local taxes can narrow this difference
+- The sales tax in NC is 1.25% lower than in SC, but local taxes can narrow this difference

 - Neither state has an inheritance or estate tax

-– NC has higher property taxes as a % of home value.
-But it also has a nice “circuit breaker” program for people over 65
+- NC has slightly higher property taxes as a % of home value..

-South Carolina has a (very high) maximum tax rate of 7% that begins at a quite low income of $14,400.
+South Carolina has a (very high) maximum tax rate of 7% that begins at a quite low income of $15,400.
 South Carolina accepts the adjustments, exemptions and deductions allowed on your federal tax return ($24,000 for a couple filing separately).
 North Carolina’s income tax is much lower, as it was recently lowered to a flat 5.25%, and a couple receives a standard deduction of $21,500.